-3.4 When a default can resolve a crisis
+2.4 When a Default can Resolve a Crisis

 In this section, we discuss when a default is more likely to resolve a sovereign debt crisis.
 Intuitively, a default can facilitate a resolution of a sovereign debt crisis if the original sin that led to the crisis is not related to future policymakers' behavior.
-On the other hand, as we argued above, a default cannot be the solution to the fiscal burden arising from future fiscal developments.
+Moreover, as we argued above, a default cannot be the solution to the fiscal burden arising from future fiscal developments.
 Thus, a default is more likely to pave the way to fiscal discipline if the reason why the economy entered a sovereign debt crisis is related to an exogenous exceptional event, such as an unusually large recession or a rare disaster.
 Admittedly, the occurrence of one of these circumstances is not common.
 Nevertheless, it is instructive to review this thought experiment.

-To capture this idea, we modify the benchmark model in the following way.
-We assume that the economy is currently in a sovereign debt crisis with a large stock of debt (100% of GDP).
-From the crisis regime, the economy can move to the fiscally-led regime, in which case the stock of debt will be stabilized with inflation, or enter default and then move to the exchange rate targeting regime, in which case default will be used to erase the fiscal
+To capture this idea, we modify the benchmark model in the following way: We assume that the economy is currently in a sovereign debt crisis with a large stock of debt (100 percent of GDP).
+From the crisis regime, the economy can move to the fiscally-led regime, in which case the stock of debt will be stabilized with inflation, or enter default and then move to the exchange-rate-targeting regime, in which case default will be used to erase the fiscal burden.

-Figure 4: We consider a case in which the economy is currently in a sovereign crisis due to a large debt accumulation that occurred in the past, as opposed to a systematic fiscal issue.
-From the crisis regime the economy can move to the fiscally-led regime or to the default regime and from there to the exchange rate targeting regime.
-The economy experiences default in period 20 and then moves to the exchange rate targeting regime.

-burden.
 We do not explicitly model what caused the large debt accumulation in the first place because it is not relevant for the results discussed below.
-What is instead important is that we remove the persistent shocks to government spending and the possibility of moving away from fiscal discipline once the economy enters the exchange rate targeting regime.
-These changes are supposed to capture the idea that there is no systemic problem of longrun fiscal sustainability, but rather a contingent issue caused by the exceptionally large stock of debt.
+What is instead important is that we remove the persistent shocks to government spending and the possibility of moving away from fiscal discipline once the economy enters the exchange-rate-targeting regime.
+These changes are supposed to capture the idea that there is no systemic problem of long-run fiscal sustainability, but rather a contingent issue caused by the exceptionally large stock of debt.
 Summarizing, the transition matrix controlling regime changes is now given by:

-$$\mathcal{P} = \mathcal{P}^p = \begin{bmatrix} E & C & D & F \\ E & 1 & 1 & 0 \\ C & .96 & & \\ D & .02 & & \\ F & .02 & 1 \end{bmatrix}$$
+$$\mathcal{P} = \mathcal{P}^p = \left[egin{array}{ccccc} E & C & D & F \ E & 1 & & 1 & 0 \ C & .96 & & \ D^- & .02 & & \ F & .02 & & 1 \ \end{array} ight]$$

-Note that both the exchange rate targeting regime and the fiscally-led regime are now absorbing states and that we do not have discrete shocks to spending anymore.
+Note that both the exchange-rate-targeting regime and the fiscally-led regime are now absorbing states and that we do not have discrete shocks to spending anymore.
 Once the current crisis is resolved, the economy will remain in one of the two absorbing regimes and no further crises will arise.